A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Nelson-Yasue Stochastic Mechanics for Many Particles

-which is now a time-reversal invariant evolution equation for $\rho$.
-The function \textit{S} is an $N$-particle velocity potential, defined here as a field over $N$ Gibbsian ensembles of fictitious, non-interacting, identical point charges, where each member of the $i$-th ensemble has a different initial position (hence the dependence of $S$ on the generalized coordinates $\mathbf{q}_{i}$) and different initial irrotational mean flow velocity given by (10).
+The function \textit{S} is an $N$-particle velocity potential, defined here as a field over the possible positions of the particles (hence the dependence of $S$ on the generalized coordinates $\mathbf{q}_{i}$), and generates different possible initial irrotational velocities for the particles via (10).
 We make no assumptions at this level as to whether or not $S$ can be written as a sum of single-particle velocity potentials.
 Rather, this will depend on the initial conditions and constraints specified for a system of $N$ Nelsonian particles, as well as the dynamics we obtain for $S$.
 For example, for $N$ particles constrained to interact with each other through a classical Newtonian gravitational and/or electrostatic potential, and $S$ evolving by the $N$-particle generalization of the quantum Hamilton-Jacobi equation (which will turn out to be the case), we will find that $S$ won't be decomposable into a sum as long as the interactions are appreciable.
-On the other hand, for $N$ non-interacting particles, we will find that $S$ evolving by the quantum Hamilton-Jacobi equation can (in many cases) be written as $\sum_{i=1}^{N}S_{i}(\mathbf{q}_{i},t)$.
+On the other hand, for $N$ non-interacting particles, we will find that $S$ evolving by the quantum Hamilton-Jacobi equation can (in certain cases) be written as $\sum_{i=1}^{N}S_{i}(\mathbf{q}_{i},t)$.